ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 After the VMware vRealize Operations Tenant App is enabled for an organization, the users who are defined in the organization have access to the tenant app.

-For more information, see [Using vRealize Operations Tenant App for vCloud Director as a Tenant](https://docs.vmware.com/en/Management-Packs-for-vRealize-Operations/8.6/using-vrealize-operations-tenant-app-for-vcloud-director-as-a-tenant-guide.pdf){: external}
+For more information, see [Using vRealize Operations Tenant App for vCloud Director as a Tenant](https://docs.vmware.com/en/Management-Packs-for-vRealize-Operations/8.6/using-vrealize-operations-tenant-app-for-vcloud-director-as-a-tenant-guide.pdf){: external}.

 The billing link in the tenant app is disabled.
 All billing for {{site.data.keyword.vmwaresolutions_short}} Shared is processed through the {{site.data.keyword.vmwaresolutions_short}} portal.
 {: note}